Master of Architecture (MArch) Admissions

 Application materials

-Once you've submitted your Online Application Form, you can pay your application fee and submit your Application Package (containing your digital portfolio, architectural image paragraph, and resume) to your MyUCalgary Student Centre.
+Once you've submitted your Online Application Form, you can pay your application fee and upload your Application Package (containing your digital portfolio, written or video statement of interest, and resume) via your MyUCalgary Student Centre.

 Create an eID to log in.
 If you already have an eID, you can begin your online application.

-Once in the online application form, scroll down in the program list to Environmental Design, then select the Master of Architecture degree.
+Once in the online application form, scroll down in the program list and click on School of Architecture, Planning and Landscape, then select the Master of Architecture degree.

 Remember to click 'Save & Continue' often to ensure your application is saved.